-Jake Jabs, president and CEO of American Furniture Warehouse announced December 2010 that he would give more than $3 million to MSU's College of Business.
-The gift will be earmarked for the newly renamed Jake Jabs Center for Entrepreneurship for the New West, sustaining it for years to come.
+Jake Jabs, president and CEO of American Furniture Warehouse announced December 2010 that he would give more than $3 million to MSU's Jake Jabs College of Business & Entrepreneurship (JJCBE).
+The gift will be earmarked for the Center for Entrepreneurship, sustaining it for years to come.

-"This gift, from a man who grew up in a small town in Montana, will have an impact on generations of students from Montana and elsewhere," said Dan Moshavi, dean of the College of Business.
+"This gift, from a man who grew up in a small town in Montana, will have an impact on generations of students from Montana and elsewhere," said Dan Moshavi, dean of the College.
 "It will pave the way for thousands of MSU students to hone their entrepreneurial skills."

 Jabs' father, who had no formal education beyond the second grade but who believed strongly in its value, is part of what inspired Jabs to invest in education, Jabs said.